nikogura/nikogura.com/IAM-Beyond_AWS.md

 ## IAM on the Laptop

-Without giving away too much information about exactly how I implemented it, in round terms, what I set up was a service that interacted with the AWS STS service to grant assumed roles to authenticated individuals.
-How we authenticated the individuals isn't really important, but I'll tell you it involved asymmetric encryption and didn't require passwords.
-The reader can likely figure out the rest.
+In round terms, what I set up was a service that interacted with the AWS STS service to grant assumed roles to authenticated individuals.
+Users were authenticated by that service using SSH keys.
+SSH keys were a great mechanism for a number of reasons.
+First they were already in use for both shell and Github access.
+They're also a pretty tough nut to crack.
+OpenSSH has been around for a long time, and to date, if there's a zero-day, it's usually in some 3rd party's 'improvement' on OpenSSH, not in the protocol itself.

+OpenSSH also had the advantage of being *already installed* on every laptop in the organization.
+Rolling your own can be fun, but it's even more fun to pick up something that already works, is battle tested to the nth degree, and can be counted on to be already installed.

 Ok, ok, we had a service that authenticated and granted STS Creds.
 Is that it?
 Almost.
 See, every AWS based library ever written automatically looks to the AWS metadata service to do it's thing.
 It only uses env vars and potentially hardcoded credentials if this service is unavailable.